victorg-duarte/generate-pdf/README.md

 # generate-pdf
 two ways:
 - by backend using puppeteer module.
-- by backend using html2pdf cdn.
+- by frontend using html2pdf cdn.